libbyschuknight/tid_til/gems/gem_stuff.md

 ## To see what versions of gems have
-e.g. to see what different versions of rails you have logically
+e.g. to see what different versions of rails you have locally

 ```
 gem list